Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/networking-cluster.md

 ## Connecting to Redundant Switches
-For redundancy, we recommend connecting a Supermicro {{site.sm1014s}} cluster to dual switches.
+For redundancy, we recommend connecting a {{site.sm1014s}} cluster to dual switches.
 If either switch becomes inoperative, the cluster is still be accessible from the remaining switch.

 * **Front End**

-  * Connect the two front-end NIC ports (2 &#215; 100 Gbps) on your nodes to separate switches.
+  * Connect the two front-end NIC ports (2 &#215; 25 Gbps or 100 Gbps) on your nodes to separate switches.

   * The uplinks to the client network must equal the bandwidth from the cluster to the switch.